harryhope/hooked-on-redux/README.md

 createHookedOnReducer(initialState, namespace, handlers)
 ```

-Creates a redux reducer meant to be used with [`createStore`](https://redux.js.org/api/createstore#createstorereducer-preloadedstate-enhancer).
+Creates a Redux reducer meant to be used with [`createStore`](https://redux.js.org/api/createstore#createstorereducer-preloadedstate-enhancer).

 **Arguments**

-`initialState`: _(any)_ The initial state of the slice of the redux store controlled by the hooked-on-reducer.
+`initialState`: _(any)_ The initial state of the slice of the Redux store controlled by the hooked-on-reducer.
 Use this parameter to define pre-existing state. **Default value:** `{}`

-`namespace`: _(string)_ Hooked on Redux generates redux actions behind the scenes without you having to do anything.
+`namespace`: _(string)_ Hooked on Redux generates Redux actions behind the scenes without you having to do anything.
 To allow interoperability with other actions, Hooked on Redux prefixes its own actions with a string.
 Anything with this string will be funneled through the hooked-on-reducer this function creates. **Default Value:** `'HOOKED_ON_REDUX'`

 `handlers`: _(object)_ If you need to add your own reducers to handle complicated state transforms or leverage existing reducers in your application, you can pass them through to `handlers`.
 For more information, see [Complex Actions](https://github.com/algolia/redux-updeep#complex-actions) in `redux-updeep` (which this library is built upon).